Swimming With the Turtles in Playa del Carmen in 2018

 Well, I just swam with the turtles in January 2018, and I’m here to tell you that nothing has changed.
 In 2018, you can still swim with the turtles in Playa del Carmen for free.
 Anyone who tries to tell you otherwise is a SCAMMER.

-Akumal beach is has exploded as a tourist destination in the past few years, but swimming with the turtles has not changed.
+Akumal beach is has exploded as a tourist destination in the past few years, but swimming with the turtles in Playa del Carmen in 2018 has not changed.
 The only difference is that there are plenty of men there trying to rip you off.

 They will stop you and tell you to “look at the rules” and “read the rules” but just KEEP WALKING AND IGNORE THEM.
 These rules are not real.
 They say that you now need to be accompanied by a professional guide and rent a life jacket, but you don’t.

-If you want to swim with the turtles in Playa del Carmen in 2018, just go to Akumal beach like normal and find a place to sit, preferably down away from the entrance and the scam “guides.”
+If you want to go swimming with the turtles in Playa del Carmen in 2018, just go to Akumal beach like normal and find a place to sit, preferably down away from the entrance and the scam “guides.”
 Here, you can spread out a blanket, grab your snorkel (pick them up at Walmart for $10 before you go) and jump into the water completely for free.

-Does This Destroy Their Habitat?
+Does Swimming With The Turtles Destroy Their Habitat?

 Giant tour groups in obnoxious orange life vests, following “tour guides” who had successfully convinced them to give them their money.
 By this point, any turtle had 10 or 15 people around it!
 Luckily, we were already ready to go.

 How to Get to Akumal Beach from Playa del Carmen

 There is a collectivo station on the corner of Calle 20 and Calle 2.
 Just tell the men you’re heading to Tulum and they’ll make sure you get on the right van.
 Akumal Beach is on the route, and the driver will tell you the stop if you ask him too.
-The cost is only $2 per person, and the collectivos are comfortable, if a bit crowded.
+The cost is only 40 mxn / 2 usd per person and the collectivos are comfortable, if a bit crowded.

-To get back to Playa del Carmen, just repeat in the opposite direction.
-We stood at the bus stop on the side of the highway for about 2 minutes before a collectivo came by and picked us up.
+To get back to Playa del Carmen, just repeat these steps in the opposite direction.
+We stood at the bus stop on the side of the highway for about two minutes before a collectivo came by and picked us up.
 So easy!

 What Else To Do Near Akumal Beach

 Near Akumal Beach there are also cenotes you can walk or take a taxi to.
-After swimming with the turtles in Playa del Carmen, walk 30 minutes to cenote Yal-ku.
+After swimming with the turtles, walk 30 minutes to cenote Yal-ku.
 Here you can snorkel more in the super clear fresh waters and see a lot of colorful fish.
 The entrance price is about $15 per person.

 Don’t fall for the scam, and tell others about it so they don’t either.
 Buy your own snorkel, ignore the men at the entrance of Akumal Beach, go super early, and enjoy your own magical and private moments with these lovely creatures.
 I hope you have as much fun as I did!

-Check Out Our Latest Posts!
+Check Out These Related Posts!

 How to get to Cumbres del Ajusco National Park, where to hike, what to eat, and everything you need to enjoy your day in this beautiful slice of nature outside Mexico City!